mirfan899/sppas/README.txt

 ------------------------------------------------------------------------------

-usage: Execute the Graphical User Interface by clicking on
+Execute the Graphical User Interface by clicking on:

     - `sppas.bat` under Windows
     - `sppas.command` under MacOS or Linux